-The Duke’s elaborate consolation at the beginning of Book 3 – the mid-point of the work –reasserts central aspects of the type of consolation offered by the author-narrator to his readers in the beginning of the work.
-Similar to the author-narrator, the Duke invites Florio to find ways to bear his grief and remain hopeful, trusting in a future fulfillment of his desire.
-While admonishing Florio in a manner similar to Boethius’ Lady Philosophy to drive away grief and “unmanly” tears, we should note that the Duke does not urge Florio to dismiss the passion that leads to grief, namely love.
-In contrast to Lady Philosophy, the Duke – like the author-narrator – in fact encourages the beleaguered lover to remain resolute in his worldly desire.
+The Duke’s elaborate consolation at the beginning of Book 3 – the mid-point of the work –rehearses the central aspects of the type of consolation offered by the author-narrator to his readers in the beginning of the work.
+The Duke too invites Florio to find ways to bear his grief and remain hopeful, specifically, by trusting in a future fulfillment of his desire.
+While his words echo Boethius’ Lady Philosophy, as he admonishes Florio to drive away grief and “unmanly” tears, the Duke does not urge Florio to dismiss the root cause of his grief, namely love.
+In contrast to Lady Philosophy, the Duke – like the author-narrator – encourages the beleaguered lover to remain resolute in his worldly desire.

 When the Duke finishes his consolation, Florio feels some relief and both men climb on their horses and go hunting to while away the time.
 Yet the distraction proves itself to be fleeting, as soon afterwards Florio returns to his usual lamentations.
 This time, as we learn, Florio’s grief does not relate to his fears about Biancifiore’s safety at his father’s palace, but rather to his “diverse imaginazioni e pensieri” (3.13.3) [“various thoughts and fancies” (p.
 150)], and especially to his “gelosia” (3.13.8) [“jealousy” (p.
 151)].
 He now worries that Biancifiore might not remain loyal to him.
 If at first the image of the brambles surrounding a white flower indicated for him the objective dangers to Biancifiore’s life, now it comes to stand for the many suitors that court Biancifiore at the palace: “molti giovani credo che la stimolano per la sua bellezza” (3.13.9) [“I believe that many youths are courting her because of her beauty” (p.
 151)].
 To justify his concern over her loyalty, Florio alludes to the natura delle femine, claiming that it is known that women are by nature fickle and easily manipulated by the enticements of young lovers (3.13.8).

-As soon as he hears Florio’s renewed complaint, the Duke embarks upon another lengthy consolation, directed at opening Florio’s eyes to “il vero conoscimento” (3.14.2) [“true understanding” (p.
+As soon as he hears Florio’s renewed complaint, the Duke embarks upon another lengthy consolation, meant to open Florio’s eyes to “il vero conoscimento” (3.14.2) [“true understanding” (p.
 152)].
-To appease Florio’s anxiety over Biancifiore’s loyalty, the Duke refutes Florio’s interpretation of the nature of women, challenging his universalist position by telling him that not all women are fickle, only those who are not wise; but it is clear that Biancifiore is wise (3.14.11-12).
+To appease Florio’s anxiety over Biancifiore’s loyalty, the Duke refutes Florio’s interpretation of the nature of women, challenging his universalist position by telling him that not all women are fickle, only those women who are not wise; but it is clear that Biancifiore is wise (3.14.11-12).
 The Duke then tells Florio that it is a folly to believe in one’s false impressions (“il tuo non vero parere,” 3.14.14) and to worry over future events that are not yet determined: “Folle è colui che per li futuri danni sanza certezza spande lagrime” (3.14.14) [“He is a fool who wastes tears on future woes about which he cannot be certain” (p.
 153)].

-Yet as in the previous consolatory speech, this effort to console Florio only manages to provide him with temporary respite.
+Yet as in the previous consolatory speech, this effort to console Florio only provides him with temporary respite.
 While at first Florio promises to take comfort and not to worry about things that are uncertain – “cacciando da me il dolore delle non presenti cose” (3.15.2) – his grief and lamentations are soon renewed, this time due to what appears to be a decisive proof of Biancifiore’s betrayal.